 Stéfanie Théroux, Retail Sales Representative for LCBO and TBS (Eastern Ontario): Originally from Ottawa and with a Bachelor of Fine Arts from York University in Dance, Stéfanie Théroux joined Steam Whistle’s Retail & Events team in 2012.
 Between 2012 and 2013, Stéfanie held different roles including Events Coordinator and Merchandise Coordinator.
 In 2013, after a recommendation from senior reps, she applied and was promoted to Retail Sales Representative.
 Stéfanie currently manages the in-store relationships and sales of 156 LCBO and Beer Stores in Eastern Ontario.
 Stéfanie can be seen cruising in her Steam Whistle branded mini-cooper as she spreads the Good Beer Folk cheer.

-We’re proud to be a brewery that nurtures in house talent, both male and female – but today in honor of National Women’s Day, let’s take a moment to say YOU GO GIRLS to the women behind the beer.
+We’re proud to be a brewery that nurtures in house talent, both male and female – but today in honor of National Women’s Day, let’s take a moment of appreciation to just a few of the women behind the beer.